"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 1: Understanding BLV People's Preferences, Experiences, and Challenges with AI-based Captioning of Product Images

 \subsection{Method}

-We conducted an online survey with 86 BLV people who use AI tools for image captioning tasks.
-To clarify the distinction between varying kinds of captioning support, the survey first asked about the general use of (1) {\em human-assistance} through remote sighted interpreting services that provide crowdsourced support (e.g., Be My Eyes) or a trained visual interpreter (e.g., Aira), (2) {\em accessibility-specific AI tools} (e.g., Microsoft Seeing AI, Be My AI, TapTapSee, Access AI), and (3) {\em general-purpose AI tools} (e.g., OpenAI's ChatGPT, Google's Gemini, Anthropic's Claude AI).
-It then focused on their use of AI tools to identify and understand products, which we defined as ``packaged items and objects, such as foods, toiletries, cleaning supplies, and other household goods.''
-The survey then covered their preferences for using AI tools compared to human alternatives and experiences using AI to understand products (e.g., taking photos, image quality issues, captioning errors).
+We conducted an online survey with 86 BLV people who use AI tools for image captioning.
+To clarify the distinction between varying kinds of captioning support, we first asked about the general use of (1) {\em human-assistance} through remote sighted interpreting services that provide crowdsourced support (e.g., Be My Eyes) or a trained visual interpreter (e.g., Aira); (2) {\em accessibility-specific AI tools} (e.g., Microsoft Seeing AI, Be My AI, TapTapSee, Access AI); and (3) {\em general-purpose AI tools} (e.g., OpenAI's ChatGPT, Google's Gemini, Anthropic's Claude).
+Then, we focused on their use of AI tools to identify and understand products, which we defined as, ``packaged items and objects, such as foods, toiletries, cleaning supplies, and other household goods.''
+Finally, the survey covered their preferences for using AI tools versus human alternatives, and their experiences using AI to understand products (e.g., taking photos, image quality issues, captioning errors).

 We revised the survey over three iterations.
 First, two researchers took the entire survey multiple times to check for language and length.
 This led to revisions to the survey structure and question wording.
 Then, we deployed the survey to 10 participants, including an open-ended question at the end that allowed participants to share any confusion or suggestions for improving the survey.
 This round resulted in two questions being removed and the rewording of others.
 Following these corrections, we distributed the survey to another 10 participants.
 No major issues were noted at this stage, and we proceeded with the final deployment.
 The final survey took approximately 10 minutes to complete.
 Complete survey questions are provided in the supplementary material.